How to Remove Stains and Scratches from Wood Floors

 While these aren’t truly stains in the most general sense of the word, they can appear as such from a distance and thus mar the overall look of the wood floor.
 Most light scratches can be covered using a very small amount of wax on your super fine grade steel wool.
 Rub very gently into the affected area, and wipe any excess with a dry cloth.
 If necessary, buff the area to make the wax match the rest of the floor’s finish.

-If a cleanser has dulled the finish of your wood floor, you can usually buff it back to its original luster with a wipe-on oil for wood such as tung oil (this and other oils can be found at your local home improvement store).
+If a cleanser has dulled the finish of your wood floor, you can usually buff it back to its original luster with a wipe-on oil for wood such as pure tung oil (this and other oils can be found at your local home improvement store).
 Use a soft cloth to apply the oil, buff the area, and your floor will be looking like new once again.

 Protein Stains – Foods, Beverages, and Urine

-Greasy and Oily Stains
+Grease and Oily Stains

 Crayons and Markers

-For crayons, simply head to your bathroom and grab your tube of toothpaste.
+For crayons, simply head to your bathroom and grab the tube of toothpaste.
 Gently rub the crayon markings with a damp cloth and some toothpaste.
-Be sure to wipe any residual off with a clean damp cloth and then dry thoroughly.
+Be sure to wipe any residual off with a clean damp cloth then dry thoroughly.

 For markers, things can be a bit trickier.
 If the marker has penetrated into the wood, you may be facing the need to refinish that area.
 However, most wood floor finishes are strong enough to keep the marker from reaching the wood itself.

 Try a commercial solvent like Goof Off, which should remove the marker marks without destroying the finish (always check in an inconspicuous area first, of course).